Madhvesh-Patel3241/Disney_Hotstar_clone_2022/README.md

 # Disney+_Hotstar_clone_(2022)

+## 📌 Project Overview

-A fully responsive Disney+ Hotstar clone built using modern web technologies, replicating the interface and functionality of the popular streaming platform.
+This **Disney+ Hotstar Clone** is built using **HTML, CSS, Bootstrap, and JavaScript**.
+The project replicates the **UI/UX** of the popular streaming platform, featuring responsive design, navigation menus, and content sections.

 Example of the Disney+ Hotstar Clone Interface.